 - 4.21.
-Research published in January 2022 by Copper Consultancy for Solar Energy UK presents the results of a survey into public attitudes to solar farm development.
-The main findings are summarised below: - 56% of those surveyed said they would support the development of solar farms in their area.
-This figure was even higher in Wales with 68% saying they would support solar farms.
+Research published in August 2023 by Copper Consultancy16 for Solar Energy UK presents the results of a survey into public attitudes to solar farm development.
+The main findings are summarised below: - Support for solar grows throughout the project life cycle and is at its highest when solar farms are operational with 61% of individuals living in the vicinity of a solar farm showing strong support for schemes once they are operational.

-&lt;sup>19 2022 - A bright future for solar.
-Realising the UK's potential: a study into public attitudes to solar.
-Copper Consultancy, January 2022.
+16 2023 - A transformative year for solar.
+A study of public attitudes to solar development.
+Copper Consultancy, August 2023.